Film industry: Modern film industry

 The worldwide theatrical market had a box office of US$42.2 billion in 2019.
-The top three continents/regions by box office gross were: Asia-Pacific with US$17.8 billion, the U.S. and Canada with US$11.4 billion, and Europe, the Middle East and North Africa with US$10.3 billion.
+The top three continents/regions by box-office gross were Asia-Pacific with US$17.8 billion, the U.S. and Canada with US$11.4 billion, and Europe, the Middle East and North Africa with US$10.3 billion.
 As of 2019, the largest markets by box office were, in decreasing order, the United States, China, Japan, South Korea, the United Kingdom, France, and India.
-As of 2019, the countries with the largest number of film productions were India, Nigeria, and the United States.
-In Europe, significant centers of movie production are Italy, France, Germany, Spain, and the United Kingdom.
+As of 2019, the countries with the largest number of film productions were India, and the United States.
+Artificial intelligence (AI) is potentially increasingly playing a role as technology advances.
+In Europe, significant centres of movie production are France, Germany, Spain, Italy, and the United Kingdom.